ESSI-Lab/semanticanalyser-py/README.md

         )
 ```
 ## When to use this library
-- You need to map free-text terms to standardised BODC concepts and codes
+- You need to map free-text terms to standardised concepts and codes
-- You want to build tools that browse or integrate with BODC controlled vocabularies
-- You’re enriching datasets with semantic metadata (URIs, codes, vocabularies)
+- You’re enriching marine dataset descriptions with semantic metadata (URIs, codes, vocabularies)

 ## Configuration
 - Endpoint: By default, the client targets the public BODC Semantic Analyser API.
 You can override the endpoint: